 I still mixed Zumba in and still did the elliptical, but I had probably fallen out of the habit of a frequent routine.

-And as the days and weeks went on, my gym-friend and I would frequently make excuses for not going.
-And if she didn’t go, I probably wouldn’t go.
+As the days and weeks went on, my gym-friend and I would frequently make excuses for not going.
+If she didn’t go, I probably wouldn’t go.
 In my non-gym life, I was going through a little bit of a crisis.

-My job was in major upheaval and uncertainty and I was feeling pretty hopeless and purposeless in general.
+My job was in major upheaval and uncertainty.
+I was feeling pretty hopeless and purposeless in general.

 I didn’t realize it at the time but I was already a few levels down into a spiral.
 I don’t remember what it was, but something made me notice that the gym’s Zumba schedule had a Zumba class each day for the next 5 days at times I could go.